 With her bold and vibrant images, Tracy strives to capture fleeting moments of extraordinary beauty, with a focus on recreating the mood and feeling of being there in the moment.
 Endlessly inspired by the wonders of the vast Canadian wilderness, she hopes her work will encourage others to explore the beauty in their own backyards.

-So far, Tracy has achieved Professional Accreditations in Pictorial/Scenic Photography, Ornithology/Bird Photography, and Canine Portraiture.
+So far, Tracy has achieved Professional Accreditations in Pictorial/Scenic Photography, Ornithology/Bird Photography, Animal Portraits, and Canine Portraiture.
 Her work has been published in books, calendars, and magazines and has been displayed in galleries, including the prestigious McMichael Canadian Art Collection.
 She was the winner of the Tibor Horvath Award of Excellence in the Professional Photographer's of Canada, Ontario Branch Image Competition in 2016 and has had several images score well in the National image Salon, even winning an Excellence, a Judge's Choice, and a Best In Class in the Pictorial/Floral category in the 2017 Competition.
 She also writes photography articles for websites and blogs, including the popular Improve Photography website and is a founding member of the Photographer's Co-operative.